Principled Identification of Structural Dynamic Models: Revisiting Empirical SVAR Studies

 Figure \ref{fig:AveCorrAll} is an illustration of some of the results in Table \ref{tab:EmpiricalResults}.
 We plot the values of $\bar\rho_\ast$ and $\bar\rho_\mathrm{c}$ for each of the studies and use bars to indicate the range of Cholesky outcomes.

 It is striking how large the correlations between structural shocks and reduced-form shocks are across all studies.
-All OASIS correlations are above 90\% and 15 of the 21 studies have OASIS correlations above 95\%.
-The same fifteen studies have Cholesky correlations above 90\%.
+All OASIS correlations are above 90\% and 15 of the 22 SVAR specifications have OASIS correlations above 95\%.
+The same fifteen specifications have Cholesky correlations above 90\%.
 The range of Cholesky correlations, by considering all possible permutations of the $n$ variables, is also fairly narrow, and for the nine studies where the Cholesky correlation is above 95\%, all permutations have nearly identical average correlations, as predicted by Theorem~\ref{thm:Proximity}.
 Only two studies, the second study with $n=7$ in \citet{blanchard2002} and \citet{RossiZubairy:2011}, have somewhat modest values of $\bar{\rho}_\mathrm{c}$, and these are also the only two studies where the choice of Cholesky ordering can affect the average correlation to some extent.
 This does not reflect a weakness of these studies but is simply a consequence of the covariance structure of the variables under investigation.
 Even the largest VAR with $n=14$ has a relatively narrow range, from 91.63\% to 92.17\%, for the average correlation between structural shocks and reduced-form shocks.
 This is remarkable because there are more than 87 billion different Cholesky orderings to consider, yet all of them have nearly the same value of $\bar\rho_\mathrm{c}$.

 Despite the average correlation being very similar for all Cholesky orderings, the resulting impulse responses need not be similar.
-An IRF for one identification scheme will be a mixture of several IRFs for a different identification scheme, where the linear combination is defined by the rotation matrix, $R$, that defines how structural shocks of one kind relate to structural shocks defined in a different way.
+An IRF for a specific economic identification scheme will be a mixture of several IRFs from the reference rotation, where the linear combination is defined by the rotation matrix, $R$, that translates the baseline shocks into economically identified shocks.
 Even a small rotation can lead to different conclusions about the impact of structural shocks.